cromega/blorg/_posts/2019-01-16-on-the-commitments-we-make.md

 * It works by listing a word and all the items that need to be excluded for that search

-If in a year's time someone has to find out why this file exists they can just run git blame and they will immediately know.
+If in a year's time someone has to find out why this file exists they can just look at the git history and say: a-ha!